·

 Kids’ Tablets

-If you ask other parents what to bring on planes or road trips for a toddler, one thing keeps popping up for a good reason – a tablet.
+If you ask other parents what to bring on planes or road trips for a toddler, one thing keeps popping up for good reason is a tablet.

 Even parents who limit screen time for their kids will tell you that it’s a must-have item for your own sanity (and other passengers’ sanity).